pentagramswheel/libra/README.md

 ###### sendButtons (DEFAULT)

-The `sendButtons` method constructs a group of buttons with reference names `ids`, labels `labels`, and types `types` and links them to the interaction which constructed those buttons, with caption `caption`.
+The `sendButtons` method constructs a line of buttons `buttons` and links them to the interaction which constructed those buttons, with caption `caption`.

 ###### sendButton (DEFAULT)

-The `sendButton` method constructs a button with reference name `id`, label `label`, and type `type` and link them to the interaction which constructed the button, with caption `caption`.
+The `sendButton` method constructs a button `button` and links them to the interaction which constructed the button, with caption `caption`.

 ###### wait (DEFAULT)